Unfunded mandate: The Americans with Disabilities Act of 1990

 The Americans with Disabilities Act of 1990 prohibits discrimination based on disability, requires existing public facilities to be made accessible, requires new facilities to comply with accessibility expectations, and requires that employers provide anything a disabled employee might need, such as a sign language interpreter.
 Tax incentives encourage employers to hire people with disabilities.
 State institutions and local employers are expected to pay for changes made to existing facilities and are responsible for making sure that new facilities are in compliance with the federal requirements under the ADA.

 Medicaid

 Medicaid is a health program for low-income families and people with certain medical needs in the United States.
 It is funded jointly by the federal and state governments, but implemented by states.
 Federal funding covers a variable portion of at least half of Medicaid costs, and states are expected to cover the remainder.
 This means that any federally mandated increase in Medicaid spending forces states to spend more.
 However, as state participation in Medicaid is voluntary, it is not technically an unfunded mandate.

+EMTALA

+The Emergency Medical Treatment and Active Labor Act (EMTALA) was passed by the United States Congress in 1986 to halt certain practices of patient dumping.
+The act requires hospitals accepting payment from Medicare to provide emergency treatment to any patient coming to their emergency department, regardless of their insurance coverage or ability to pay.
+Though hospitals could theoretically choose to not participate in Medicare placing them outside of EMTALA's scope, very few do not accept payments from Medicare causing EMTALA to apply to nearly all US hospitals.
+Though EMTALA infers an obligation to provide certain emergency care, the statute does not contain any provision regarding funding or financing of said emergency care.
+EMTALA could therefore be characterized as an unfunded mandate.